-Swing by DJ’s Custom Welding along Summer Avenue at Tillman Street and you’re likely to catch a whiff of something that is unlike fused metal.
+Swing by DJ’s Custom Welding and Design along Summer Avenue at Tillman Street and you’re likely to catch a whiff of something that is unlike fused metal.

 While the building advertises a welding business inside, in front is his own custom-made food cart serving a friendly welcome in the flavors of hot tamales, ribs and turkey legs.